-Try to set up your arrival time into Billings, MT as close to 12:00 pm as possible on the first day of your trip (Monday).
-We also ask that you set your departure time on the last day of your trip (Friday) as close to 12:00 pm or later as well.
-Shooting for the 12:00 pm arrival/departure time will make it easier to organize groups and from the ranch (1.5 hr drive), keeping costs down and the trip as relaxing as possible.
+Try to set up your arrival time into Billings, MT as close to 12:00 pm as possible on the first day of your trip.
+We also ask that you set your departure time on the last day of your trip at 1:00 pm or later.
+Shooting for the above arrival/departure times will make it easier to organize the drive to/from the ranch (1.5 hr), keeping costs down and the trip as relaxing as possible.

-Our friendly staff and volunteers will pick you up from the Airport in Billings, MT and drive you with a group of other leaders to the Lodge we will be using for the week.
+Our friendly staff and volunteers will pick you up from the Airport in Billings, MT and drive you with a group of other leaders to the Lodge.

 These are the items that are nice to have for your fishing trip.
 Guides usually bring spare stuff (i.e. extra raincoats and spare rods) just in case and can replace flies and tippet during your float for you.

 - Polarized Sunglasses to help with glare and to see the fish through the water

 - Some category of fleece: a vest, over shirt, jacket.
 The weather changes often in Montana and if it gets cold fleece helps

 - A rain jacket that is waterproof and helps if breathable

 - A long sleeved fishing shirt or over shirt to protect from the sun